Wiviart/Kali_in_Docker_via_Remote_Desktop/README.md

 # Kali_in_Docker_via_Remote_Desktop
-Create and run Kali Linux in Docker via Remote Desktop
+This is the manual method to create and run Kali Linux in Docker via Remote Desktop

 1. Pull Kali Linux image.
 ```